 Restaurants and Dining

-The Alexandra Resort is home to a wide range of dining options.
+The resort is home to a wide range of dining options.
 Solé features al fresco dining overlooking Grace Bay.

 Asú is poolside with a more casual atmosphere and buffet dining.
 There’s both indoor and al fresco seating.